chadbaldwin/chadbaldwin.github.io/_posts/2021-01-15-raiserror-cheatsheet.md

     }
 </style>

 > Note: It is suggested in the documentation to use [`THROW`](https://docs.microsoft.com/en-us/sql/t-sql/language-elements/throw-transact-sql) when you can.
-However, there are times when you want more control over the severity level that is used. `THROW` is hardcoded to use severity level 16.
+However, there are times when you want more control over the severity level that is used. `THROW` is hardcoded to use severity level 16 and is treated as a terminating error, meaning execution stops and no further code is run.

-This was originally intended to only be a simple table, but then I decided to include demos and screenshots.
-So prepare yourself for a fairly boring blog post.

-Every time I have to use `RAISERROR`, I always forget what all the different severity levels do..."Which ones will jump me to the catch block again?", "What severity do I need to use to fail a job step?"
+Every time I have to use `RAISERROR`, I forget what all the different severity levels do..."Which ones will jump me to the catch block again?", "What severity do I need to use to fail a job step?"

-Well, I finally got tired of it and put together a cheatsheet with the most relevant or quirky things I could think of.
-If you happen to have any additional information you'd like to contribute, feel free to send me an email, or submit a PR for the post.
+Got tired of it and put together a cheatsheet with the most relevant or quirky things I could think of.

-(Sorry, had to break it up into two tables because I didn't want to figure out the CSS to make a wide table work for my site).

 RAISERROR syntax: